Fourtify/fourtify-visitor/README.md

 ```
 9. `npm start`

-10. Follow the instructions to start the api.
+10. Follow the instructions to start the api here: https://github.com/Fourtify/fourtify-api

 11. You can test locally by opening "domain.localhost:3001" where "domain" is an existing provider name on fourtify.us